capncoconut/XBOX-Live-Avatar-Hot-or-Not/README.md

 XBOX-Live-Avatar-Hot-or-Not
 ===========================

-This is the code for Party Up Gamer's http://avatarhotornot.com, feel free to do with it as you like and make many many hot or nots, or hot or not benches, hot or not politicians, hot or not ovens, hot or not dogs, hot or not republicans, hot or not democrats, hot or not stoves, well you get the picture.
+This is the code for PUP's Avatar Hot or Not, feel free to do with it as you like and make many many hot or nots, or hot or not benches, hot or not politicians, hot or not ovens, hot or not dogs, hot or not republicans, hot or not democrats, hot or not stoves, well you get the picture.
 Also read the readme it has install info in there.

 #######################
 #   README MOFOS   #